oliverklee/ext-onetimeaccount/Documentation/Installation.rst

 ======================

 #.
 Install the extension and its dependencies.
 #.
+In your site TypoScript template under "Includes, Include static (from
+   extensions)", include the static template "Onetimeaccount (onetimeaccount)".
+#.
 If you have not done so yet, create a system folder where the extension
    should store the front-end user it creates.
 #.
 Create one or multiple front-end user group(s) which the users created by